 Our general partner owns all of the partnership interests in the operating partnership.
 It is the employer of all personnel, owns the working interests and other properties underlying our NPIs, and provides day-to-day operational and administrative services to us and the general partner.
-In accordance with our partnership agreement, we reimburse the general partner for certain allocable general and administrative costs, including rent, salaries, employee equity and benefit plans.
+In accordance with our partnership agreement, we reimburse the general partner for certain allocable general and administrative costs, including rent, salaries, employee equity and benefit plans that are not direct expenses.
 These types of reimbursements are limited to 5% of distributions, plus certain costs previously paid.
-All such costs have been below the annual 5% limit amount, including the allowable surplus carryforward, for the years ended December 31, 2016, 2015, and 2014.
-Additionally, certain reimbursable direct costs such as professional and regulatory fees and ad valorem and severance taxes are not limited.
-Significant activity between the partnership and the operating partnership consists of the following:
+All such costs have been below the annual 5% limit amount, including the allowable surplus carryforward, for the years ended December 31, 2017, 2016, and 2015.
+Additionally, certain reimbursable direct expenses such as professional and regulatory fees and ad valorem and severance taxes, as well as certain general and administrative costs that are related to regulatory matters, are not limited.
+Significant activity between the Partnership and the operating partnership consists of the following:

-In Thousands From/To Operating Partnership 2016 2015 2014 Net Profits Interests Payments Receivable or Accrued (1) 3 2,225 \$ 3,005 \$ 5,792 General & Administrative Amounts (Receivable)/Payable S = (146) \$ 125 \$ 304 Total General & Administrative Expense 2,673 \$ 3,466 \$ 3,348
+In Thousands From/To Operating Partnership 2017 2016 2015 Net Profits Interests Payments Receivable \$ 5,330 \$ 2,225 \$ 3,005 Net Profits Interests Revenue \$ 8,014 \$ 4,824 \$ 995 General & Administrative Amounts Payable/(Receivable) \$ 9 \$ (146) \$ 125 Total General & Administrative Expense \$ 2,663 \$ 2,673 \$ 3,466